multigrid-courses/Syllabus-MG1/README.md

 computational sciences.
 Some analysis is presented but advanced multigrid theory, which is thoroughly covered by
 [Hackbusch (1985)](https://books.google.com/books/about/Multi_grid_methods_and_applications.html?id=Vf8_AQAAIAAJ),
 is not presented.
-A basic knowlege of analysis, partial differential equations, and numerical methods is assumed, as well as some experience with programming.
+A basic knowledge of analysis, partial differential equations, and numerical methods is assumed, as well as some experience with programming.
 We use Matlab from programming assignments and Git, hosted at [GitHub](https://github.com), for code and document management.